9 min read

 And if you’re a Cape-bound Joburger, don’t expect everything to feel like a holiday postcard.
 The wind, the rain, the traffic, and yes, even the occasional stand-offish Capetonian might test your patience.
 No city is perfect.
 For many, the trade-off of beaches, mountains, and a slower pace of life is well worth it.

-What about the cost of living?
+What about the cost of living in Johannesburg vs Cape Town?

 Cape Town has a reputation for being expensive.
 And it can be, depending on where you live and how you spend.
 But it’s not always more expensive than Joburg.